 Share of total compensation attributable to benefits

-As of late 2025, the U.S. manufacturing workforce remains under structural strain rather than short-term disruption.
-Headline employment levels have remained range-bound near the high-12-million level, but hiring pressure persists, skill requirements are rising, and long-term labor availability remains constrained.
+As of spring 2026, the U.S. manufacturing workforce remains under structural strain rather than short-term disruption.
+Headline employment levels have remained range-bound near 12.6 million, but hiring pressure persists, skill requirements are rising, and long-term labor availability remains constrained.

-Despite cautious hiring sentiment, labor demand continues to outpace supply.
+Even as manufacturer sentiment has improved, labor demand continues to outpace supply.
 Job openings remain high relative to historical norms, and manufacturers report persistent difficulty filling roles.
-According to the National Association of Manufacturers (NAM), the average manufacturer had ~4.2% of positions unfilled in Q3 2025, with nearly one in four reporting vacancy rates above 5%.
+According to the National Association of Manufacturers (NAM), the average manufacturer had 4.1% of positions unfilled in Q1 2026, with roughly one in four reporting vacancy rates above 5%.

 Compensation pressures have moderated but not reversed.
-Average hourly earnings in manufacturing reached $36.07 per hour as of December 2025, while production and nonsupervisory workers earned $29.51 per hour.
+Average hourly earnings in manufacturing reached $36.68 per hour as of April 2026, while production and nonsupervisory workers earned $30.10 per hour.
+That marks the first time the production and nonsupervisory series has crossed the $30 mark.
 Total compensation costs continue to rise at roughly 3–4% annually, with benefits representing about one-third of total labor costs.

 Workforce risk is increasingly structural.
 Manufacturing’s workforce skews older than the national average, replacement demand is rising, and skill availability—rather than pure headcount—is now the dominant constraint.
 Deloitte research shows more than one-third of manufacturing executives cite workforce skills as their top talent concern as investment accelerates in automation, analytics, and smart manufacturing.